sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 "Configuration Management" here refers to maintaining version control over the various components used in the build and test workflows.
 It's mandatory to identify and lock down the versions of critical components, so that multiple versions and branches of the complete project can be built and tested in a reproducible and predictable way, at any point in the future.

 The sections below discuss version control of critical components.
-## DASH Repo Versioning
+## DASH Repository Versioning
 The DASH GitHub repo, i.e. [https://github.com/Azure/DASH](https://github.com/Azure/DASH) is controlled by Git source-code control, tracked by commit SHA, tag, branch, etc. This is the main project and its components should also be controlled.
 ## Submodules
 As discussed in [About Git Submodules](#about-git-submodules), submodules are controlled by the SHA commit of the submodule, which is "committed" to the top level project (see [About Git Submodules](#about-git-submodules).
 The versions are always known and explicitly specified.
 ## Docker Image Versioning
 Docker image(s) are identified by their `repo/image_name:tag`, e.g. `p4lang/dp4c:latest`.
 ### Project-Specific Images
 Docker images which we build, e.g. `dash-bmv2-bldr`, are controlled by us so we can specify their contents and tag images appropriately.
 It is important to version-control the contents of these images so that future builds of these images produce the same desired behavior.
-This meains controlling the versions of base Docker images, OS packages added via `apt install` etc.
+This means controlling the versions of base Docker images, OS packages added via `apt install` etc.
 ### Third-party Docker Images
 Docker images which we pull from third-party repos, e.g. [p4lang/behavioral-model](https://hub.docker.com/r/p4lang/behavioral-model) may have "version" tags like `:latest`, `:stable`, `:no-pi`.
 Such tags are not reliable as packages are often updated, so `:latest` and even `:stable` change over time.
 We use such images directly or as base images in our own Dockerfiles, e.g. in `FROM` statements.